NuFACE Trinity Facial Toning Device

 This is the NuFace Trinity which tones and tightens the muscles in the face using low-level electrical microcurrents.
 Before you even ask, I’ll just add that yes it’s safe, and yes it’s effective and it is FDA-cleared, too.
 The device passes electricity between its contact points (those silver spheres) through the muscles and that just wakes them up a bit, so it’s like a five-minute mini face lift.
 You can use it on your neck, you can use it to contour your cheeks and jawline, but my favourite bit is to work on the forehead, to lift my eyebrows.
 So does it work?
 Yes, if you use it enough.
 You have to put in the time.
 And do the results last?
 Long enough to encourage me to keep going.
 Also, I find that the way microcurrent improves the blood circulation and lymph drainage in the face really helpful for brightening up my face.

 This model, the Trinity, is the bigger one – there are interchangeable heads that you can get to go on it.
 The smaller version, the NuFACE Mini, does the same job, but without the option of interchangeable heads.

 If you take a look at the video here, you’ll see how easy it is to use.

-This nifty device is hugely popular in the USA and is the only one of its kind to have FDA approval (which means it does what it claims, including improving the contours of the face if you use it regularly).
-Because it works by toning the muscles, you would think it was an antidote to Botox, but it works well as an adjunct to Botox treatment.
+P.S.
+Because the NuFACE works by toning the muscles, you might not expect it to be helpful if you have had Botox or another brand of wrinkle-relaxing injections, but it works well alongside these treatments.
 This is because it plumps up the muscle fibres and keeps them in good shape even if, thanks to Botox, those muscles are temporarily inactivated.